How To Eat Well On Any Budget

 Apples, Strawberries, Kale, Blueberries, Grapes, Cherries, Tomatoes, Peppers, Peaches, Nectarines, Celery, Peanuts, Potatoes, Milk and Salad Greens.

 These fruits and vegetables are safer bets to buy non-organic because they have outer skins that offer protection from chemicals and pesticides:

 Avocados, Sweet Corn, Pineapples, Onions, Papayas, Eggplants, Kiwis, Cabbage, Cauliflower, Cantaloupe, Broccoli, Grapefruit, Sweet Potatoes, and Honeydew.

 If you’ve got even a small amount of outdoor space, you can grow some of these yourself.
 Tomatoes, zucchini, eggplant, and peppers are really easy to grow in containers and give a single person a pretty large yield.
 In general, don’t go overboard trying to eat completely organic, you’ll go broke!
 I’d rather eat an in-season, California grown squash than organic, imported veg that’s not currently in season any day.

 Buy Staple Goods In Bulk From Online, Natural Food Retailers

 Azure Standard, Thrive Market, and Mountain Rose Herbs are staples for me.
-I order everything I can’t get from a local market or farmer, online.
+I order everything I can’t get from a local market or farmer online.
 I’ve stopped shopping at traditional grocery stores because ordering online (even if there’s an annual subscription fee) has continually shown to save me 15-30% over the shelf price.
-Olive oil, rice, canned goods, loose leaf tea, tinctures, supplements, it all comes from one of these three resources.
+Olive oil, rice, canned goods, loose leaf tea, tinctures, and supplements all come from one of these three resources for me.